Andersson scores in return, Kings top Vegas 4-2 - WHIZ News

 Seconds after killing a penalty, Iafallo got behind Vegas’ defense as Fleury skated toward the puck to attempt a poke check.
 Recognizing one of Fleury’s patented moves, Iafallo deked to his left and fired the puck into a wide-open net to give Los Angeles a 4-1 lead.

-Theodore whipped a wrist shot from the point as Karlsson’s perfect placement in front of the net screened Petersen as the puck got through to cut Los Angeles’ lead in half early in the third period.
+Theodore whipped a wrist shot from the point as Karlsson’s perfect placement in front of the net screened Petersen as the puck got through to cut Los Angeles’ lead in half early in the third period, but Vegas couldn’t get anything going from that point.

+“It was one of those nights,” Vegas coach Peter DeBoer said.
+“You have to give them credit.
+They played with desperation that we didn’t match.
+They’re fighting for a playoff spot and don’t want to get swept in this two-game series.
+I thought we had a real poor start.
+I think it’s still a winnable game.
+Couple of fluky goals.”

 UP NEXT